-Born and raised in India, my story begins in the early 1970’s.
-I grew up in a joint family in the city of Ahmedabad.
+Born and raised in India, I grew up in a joint family in the historical city of Ahmedabad.

-Following high school, I graduated from School Of Architecture where I met my husband.
-We moved to the United States after getting married, and I worked as an Urban Design Consultant for Treasure Coast Regional Planning Council in South Florida before deciding to stay home for our three children.
+Following high school, I went to School Of Architecture where I met my husband and we moved to the United States after getting married.
+I worked as an Urban Design Consultant for Treasure Coast Regional Planning Council in South Florida before deciding to stay home for our three children.

-While raising the kids, I always read to them and even told them many stories.
+While raising the kids, I made it a practice to tell them stories every night.
 Some were my experiences as a child, and some were fables, myths, and legends passed from grandparents and great grandparents.
 Surprisingly, they had stayed with me through all these years.
-I realized the power of storytelling, and that's when I started to write for a larger audience.
+I realized the power of storytelling and it is one of the reasons I started to write for a larger audience.

 Apart from reading, writing, and spending time with the family, I enjoy painting, singing, cooking, and eating!
 I love to dress up in traditional Indian clothing, and never miss a chance to drape myself in a Sari.